-The courses in the Bachelor of Science in Imaging Sciences degree program are NOT preapproved for continuing education credits by the ARDMS, ARRT, ASRT, or CCI.
-Students must contact the ARDMS, ASRT, or CCI on their own to obtain continuing education credit approval for any courses taken in this program.
+The courses in the Bachelor of Science in Imaging Sciences degree program are NOT preapproved for continuing education credits by the ARDMS, ARRT, NMTCB or ASRT.
+Students must contact the ARDMS, NMTCB or ASRT on their own to obtain continuing education credit approval for any courses taken in this program.
 The university is not responsible for obtaining continuing education credit approval.